nttome/csc201-projects/README.md

 Summary of Entries:

 CircleOperations: This program calculates the appropriate area, diameter or circumference of a circle once the radius is inputted by the user.
-DescendingOrder: This program takes an array of 10 user input integers and displays them in sorted descending order.
+SortedDescendingOrder: This program takes an array of 10 user input integers and displays them in sorted descending order.